johannesippen/johannesippen.com/_posts/2024-06-29-pablo-stanley.md

 ![](/img/blog/pablo-stanley.jpg)

 You might know Pablo Stanley as an artist, from his Youtube channel SketchTogether or one of his many design tool startups.
-I’ve come across Pablos work first in 2017 with «[The Design Team](https://thedesignteam.io/)», a cartoon series about the life of designers.
+I’ve come across Pablo’s work first in 2017 with «[The Design Team](https://thedesignteam.io/)», a cartoon series about the life of designers.
 I am still baffled by how versatile and all over the place he is.

-I meet Pablo in the lobby of the Linkedin office in Downtown, San Francisco.
-It is the morning of day 2 of Config, Figma did just annouce a whole load of features and products the day before.
+I met Pablo in the lobby of the Linkedin office in Downtown, San Francisco.
+It is the morning of day 2 of Config, Figma had just announced a whole load of features and products the day before.
 During the conference, Pablo was part of multiple podcast recordings, gave a talk himself and did a portfolio review session until late at night in the frog design HQ.
 Now he is sitting here, on a huge Apple Store-like wooden table finishing a video, showing no signs of fatigue.
 I’d love to have this level of energy.

 **Jo: Pablo, you're a YouTuber, podcaster, illustrator, designer, entrepreneur – how do you call yourself?**

 Pablo: Haha – I am a modern renaissance man.
 I want to do it all.
 You do hear from a lot of people: "You have to focus" – "Find that one thing" – "Dive deep into that skill".
 I always like to try something different, which might look chaotic from the outside, but there is a common theme to all of the things I do: curiosity.
 That is what drives me, and I do have the privilege to explore and try a lot of new things.
 If you boil it down to one word: Artist.
-Diguised as a designer.
+Disguised as a designer.
 Doing cool shit.

 {% youtube n5gJgkO2Dg0 %}

 **Jo: Speaking of cool shit: Last night we've had the privilege to witness Figma’s new features release live on stage: Figma Slides, AI and many more – with all of these new things, where do you see the industry and the role of the designer headed?**

 Pablo: Design will become more collaborative.
-These new features will designers out of their silos, their island of solitude.
-It’s not only the designers designing, but the product managers, the enigneers, the developers, the copywriters, different roles in the company, making awesome stuff.
+These new features will take designers out of their silos, their island of solitude.
+It’s not only the designers designing, but the product managers, the engineers, the developers, the copywriters, different roles in the company, making awesome stuff.

 **Jo: Democratization of design.**